Ismailtlem/ismailtlemcani.com/data/blog/Understand-multithreading-in-5-minutes.md

 my_thread.start()
 ```

-Here is a more elaborate example :
+Here is a more elaborate example of computing the factorial of a list of numbers using multithreading.

 ```python
 import threading